kevinnewcombe/kn-site-24/README.md

 * `npm run start` serves the most recent Next.js build
 * `npm run storybook` starts the Storybook development server
 * `npm run chromatic` creates a new Storybook build on Chromatic
+* `npm run blokprops` creates new typescript properties for the Storyblok components
 * `plop` creates a new element

 ### Links